Text-Conditioned Resampler For Long Form Video Understanding: Experiments

-NextQA is a manually annotated video-question-answering dataset where the model is asked to answer questions regarding temporal actions in a multiple-choice fashion~\cite{xiao2021next}.
-We use the NextQA validation set to ablate our model choices and compare our model to the current state-of-the-art model which is also based on BLIP2 architecture~\cite{yu2023sevilla}.
-NextQA is a challenging benchmark of 5440 videos containing 52k questions.
-Videos are on average 44s long, and the questions are separated into (C)ausal, (T)emporal, and (D)escriptive categories.
+We first evaluate our model on question-answering benchmarks, our prior experiment shows a clear benefit when more frames are observed.
+We use the NextQA validation set to compare our model to the current state-of-the-art model which is also based on BLIP2 architecture~\cite{yu2023sevilla}.
 We follow fine-tuning and evaluation protocol from~\cite{li_blip-2_2023}, with hyperparameters outlined in the supplementary.

 \textbf{Input design:} Video is subsampled to a target numbers of frames (92 frames at approximately 2fps for the final model), and temporal embeddings are computed accordingly.
 Conditioning text is formed as ``\texttt{[QA] Question}'' where \texttt{[QA]} is learned special token reserved for VQA tasks.
-During fine-tuning, the prompt to the language model is formed following~\cite{yu2023sevilla} as: ``\texttt{[visual features] [question] [options] Considering information in frames, select the correct answer from the options}''.
+During fine-tuning, the prompt to the LLM is formed following~\cite{yu2023sevilla} as: ``\texttt{[vis. features][question][options] Considering information in frames, select the correct answer}''.

-\textbf{Evaluation procedure: } During inference, we restrict model generation to the answer vocabulary (i.e.\ ``Option A'', ``Option B'', ...), and select the most probable answer.
+\textbf{Evaluation procedure: } During inference, we restrict generation to the answer vocabulary (i.e.\ ``Option A'', ``Option B'', ...), and select the most probable answer.

 \textbf{Comparison to SOTA:} Results can be found in Table~\ref{table:sota_rest}.
 Our model outperforms BLIP2 which demonstrates that the TCR module is successful in selecting the relevant frames, and also indicates the need for temporal modelling of this particular task.
-While like us, the SeViLA model is based on BLIP2, they train one BLIP2 model to sample relevant keyframes, and a separate BLIP2 model to solve the task from the sampled keyframes, effectively doubling the number of trainable parameters.
+While like us, the SeViLA model is based on BLIP2, they train one model to sample relevant keyframes, and a separate model to solve the task from the sampled keyframes, effectively doubling the number of trainable parameters.
 In contrast, TCR requires only a single forward pass during training to both sample the features and solve the task.
-Our model outperform SeViLA in 2 out of 3 categories (setting the new SOTA), hence showing that number of observed frames makes up for lack of trainable parameters.
+Our model outperforms SeViLA in overall accuracy (setting the new SOTA), hence showing that number of observed frames makes up for lack of trainable parameters.